 I am interested in resilience and how resilience training can help individuals make choices to learn, grow and ultimately, excel.
 A component of resilience is body image.
 I am interested in examining how the process of accessing innate resilience can influence body image and health behaviors.

 Ph.D.
 Candidate, Instructional Design/Adult Education, Idaho State University

 Master of Education, Instructional Technology, Idaho State University

 Office: Reed Gym 242B

-Teaching Areas: Environmental Health, Curriculum and Methods for Health Education, Community and Public Health, First Year Seminar, Stress and Emotional Health, Introduction to Health Education, Alcohol and Drug Awareness, Practicum
+Teaching Areas: Substance Abuse in Community and Public Health, Environmental Health, Stress and Emotional Health, Introduction to Community and Public Health, Promoting Wellness, Curriculum and Methods in Health Education, Community and Public Health Practicum

 Administrative Assistant I

 Ms. Hansen has been employed as the Project Director and primary instructor of this cooperative educational program since 1995.
 Ms. Hansen has a vast breadth of experience and expertise in the areas of medical sociology, health, illness, prevention theories, chemical dependency, and education.

 Instructor - CADC

 BS, Psychology, Idaho State University